epfl-lasa/force_based_ds_modulation/README.md

 ```sh
 source force_based_ds_modulation/install_dependencies.sh
 ```
-This script should install the package dependencies and compile everything
+This script should install the package dependencies and compile everything.

 # Dependencies
 The main dependencies are the following ones: